-Former Malaysian PM Found Guilty Of Looting Sovereign Fund
+Former Malaysian Prime Minister Found Guilty Of Looting Sovereign Fund

 Outside the courtroom, hundreds of supporters of the former prime minister gathered to call for his release.

-The long-running case is considered one of the largest financial scandals in history, spanning ten countries and billions of dollars in plundered assets.
+The long-running case is considered one of the largest financial scandals in history, spanning 10 countries and billions of dollars in plundered assets.

 Najib, who held the dual posts of prime minister and finance minister until he was voted out of office two years ago, was found guilty on seven counts of money laundering, abuse of power and criminal breach of trust.
 Each charge carries 15 to 20 years in prison.
 He pleaded not guilty.